MrWolfZ/simplux/README.md

 ## Open points

-- core: ensure only expected arguments are contained in action payloads
 - selectors: add memoization (also mention this briefly in the "derived state" recipe)
 - react: add testing package that allows mocking the module state for `useSelector`
 - react: verify package works with react-native